old-xebis/infrastructure-template/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/xebis/infrastructure-template)
 [![pipeline status](https://gitlab.com/xebis/infrastructure-template/badges/main/pipeline.svg?ignore_skipped=true)](https://gitlab.com/xebis/infrastructure-template/-/commits/main)

-Template for automated GitOps and IaC in a cloud.

-GitLab CI handles static and dynamic environments.
-Environments are created, updated, and destroyed by Terraform, then configured by cloud-init and Ansible.
+Template to automate GitOps and IaC in a cloud.
+GitLab CI manages static and dynamic environments, which are created, updated, and destroyed by Terraform, then set up by cloud-init and Ansible.

 **The project is under active development.** The project is a fork of [xebis/repository-template](https://github.com/xebis/repository-template).